A Step by Step guide

 1. Install Sortd (if you haven't already)

-3. Create a new board (in the dropdown - top right)
+Add a new board (click the board switch dropdown - top right)

 If you don't see this prompt right away, don't worry it will come up again later.